Lucas1774/College-planner/README.md

 As far as I know, you'll need JVM 17 or higher.
 Just double-click the batch file.
 Enter the number of questions of the test, c, a and b in that order.
 <s>It needs the decimal value inputs to use commas instead of dots.</s>
-It doesn't accept infinitely long numbers as input, and you should probably round down inputs like 1/3.
-It shouldn't be too hard to edit it so it does.
+It doesn't accept infinitely long numbers as input, <s>and you should probably round down inputs like 1/3.
+It shouldn't be too hard to edit it so it does.</s>

 # Example